-Join Doug Rose for an in-depth discussion in this video Pitching and catching project changes, part of Managing Project Change.
+Join Doug Rose for an in-depth discussion in this video Pitching and catching project changes, part of Project Management Foundations: Change.

 In many organizations a modern project manager is not just a resource manager.
 They're more of a combined business analyst and project manager.
 The modern project manager would be a project expert.
 This person will be the one who accepts or rejects changes.
 They will decide business analyst issues.
 They will also be a key driver for change.
 As a project manager, you can think of changes as coming from 2 directions.
 There'll be some changes that flow from stakeholders.
 Think of this as catching a change.